Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 # How - check quick video https://youtu.be/_T55PHJ0USQ
 1. Restore Image to a high speed USB Drive.
 2. On NVIDIA GPU Desktop/Laptop (GeForce GTX 1060 and above), change motherboard BIOS settings and boot from USB Drive.
-Done & start using Jupyter Notebook for DL coding.
+Congratulation, you can start using Jupyter Notebook editor for DL coding.

 # Step by Step https://drive.google.com/open?id=1Ej6yEKNOf5cP-3wNcayEGJ_BN4GpzYGz
 **One-time Preparation:**